jbarrios23/MessangiAndroidSDK/README.md

 ```

 ## Author
-Messanging
+Messaging

 ## License
-MessangiingSDK is available under the MIT license.
+MessagiingSDK is available under the MIT license.
 See the LICENSE file for more info.